ST10443731/historyApp/README.md

-History is a much significant part of every individual as we get to know about what and who let us to where we are.We get to learn about how we got where we are and why we live the way we do and the THE HISTORY APP is created for the perposes of educating the young minds about those who came before us and the impact they had while alive .The History app is created to make it more easier for the learners to obtain the inforamtion.
+History is a  significant part of every individual as we get to know about what and who let us to where we are.We get to learn about how we got where we are and why we live the way we do and the THE HISTORY APP is created for the perposes of educating the young minds about those who came before us and the impact they had while alive .The History app is created to make it more easier for the learners to obtain the inforamtion.
 The history app is created to teach learners about history but in a more morden way where learner can be inpired to learn more about history using what they